juji-io/editscript/README.md

 (i.e. do replacement) at the correct places.
 It currently drills down wherever it can.
 An optimizing algorithm is needed if minimal diffs are desired.

+## Platform

+The library supports JVM Clojure and Clojurescript.
+The later has been tested with node, nashorn, chrome, safari, and firefox.

 ## Roadmap

 There are a few things I plan to work on.
 Ideas, suggestions and contributions are welcome.

-* ClojureScript support.
-[Done]
-* More functions to support more use cases, e.g. change detection, serialization, pretty print, etc.
+* Functions to support more use cases, e.g. change detection, serialization, pretty print, etc.
 * Support other data types as collection types, e.g. strings.
-* Better heuristic for the A* algorithm.
+* Better heuristic for the A\* algorithm.

 ## References